dhis2/academy-web-app-dev-2020/workshop-1/02-ui-libraries/README.md

 <a name="training-environment--local-dev" href=""></a>
 ### If you're using your local development environment

-IMPORTANT NOTICE: We're not supporting local development during the webinar.
+IMPORTANT NOTICE: We're not supporting local development during the workshop.
 So if you're trying this and run into complications, please switch to using the sandbox linked to above.

-The webinar will introduce the code sandbox as development environment as it works OS independently.
-If you're reading this at a later time or want to use your local development environment, here are the steps required to get the template working:
+The workshop will introduce the code sandbox as development environment as it works OS independently.
+If you're reading this at a later time and want to use your local development environment, here are the steps required to get the template working: